 How to prepare for Public Administration optional for UPSC?

 When it comes to choosing an optional subject for the UPSC civil services exam, public administration is a popular choice among candidates.
-Over the years, we have seen a large number of candidates opting for this subject, and there have also been many toppers who have chosen public administration as their optional.
+Over the years, we have seen a large number of candidates opting for this subject, and there have also been many toppers who have chosen public administration as their option.
 In fact, in 2012, almost half of the successful candidates had public administration as their optional subject, which is a significant proportion.
 This article aims to provide an overview of the advantages and disadvantages of choosing public administration as your optional subject for the IAS exam.
 Ultimately, the decision of which optional subject to choose is a personal one, and there is no one-size-fits-all solution.
 It is essential to carefully consider the pros and cons of each subject before making a decision.

 Pros and Cons of Choosing Public Administration as Optional

 When it comes to opting for public administration as an optional subject for the UPSC civil services exam, there are several advantages and disadvantages that candidates should consider.
-In this section, we will discuss some of the pros and cons of selecting this optional.
+In this section, we will discuss some of the pros and cons of selecting this option.

 Advantages of Public Administration Optional: